bkauf/gcpmonitoring/README.md

 export PROJECT_ID=[yourproject]
 ```

-Change the sample project name in the dashboards.sh script.
+Run the dashboards.sh script and the SRE dashboard will be generated in the Cloud Operations Dashboards list.
 ```console
 ./dashboards.sh
 ```